|

 high.
 In other parts it changes based on how much rain

 falls in the region and for how long.
-In all cases the

-prevent moisture damage in buildings
+prevent moisture damage in buildings, to enable dimensional

-So the key to cooling with
+So the key to confidently cool with

 to do.